franciscop/server-next/docs/documentation/readme.md

 node .
 ```

-Open your browser on [localhost:3000](http://localhost:3000/) to see it in action.
+Open your browser on [localhost:3000](http://localhost:3000/) to see the response in your browser.